Purposeful contributions through market-based investments.

 TMF offers a unique menu of fund portfolios (listed below) designed specifically to enable charitable organizations -- with purposes in alignment with the Wesleyan tradition – to achieve their long-term investment objectives.

 - TMF Conservative Portfolio - It is intended that the TMF Conservative Portfolio will typically allocate between 35% and 45% of assets to equities and between 55% and 65% to fixed income instruments, notes, and cash equivalents.
-To view the most recent report detailing the composition of the TMF Conservative Portfolio as of 6/30/19, please click here.
+To view the most recent report detailing the composition of the TMF Conservative Portfolio, please click here.

 - TMF Balanced Portfolio - It is intended that the TMF Balanced Portfolio will typically allocate 60% and 70% of assets to equities and between 30% and 40% to fixed income instruments, notes, and cash equivalents.
 To view the most recent report detailing the composition of the TMF Balanced Portfolio, please click here.

 - TMF Aggressive Portfolio - It is intended that the TMF Aggressive Portfolio will typically allocate between 75% and 85% of assets to equities and between 15% and 25% to fixed income instruments, notes, and cash equivalents.
-To view the most recent report detailing the composition of the TMF Aggressive Portfolio as of 6/30/19, please click here.
+To view the most recent report detailing the composition of the TMF Aggressive Portfolio, please click here.

 - Earn long-term capital appreciation from a broadly diversified portfolio of primarily U.S. stocks